 Global Goal

-Improve population abundance to support future proposed de-listing criteria.
-There currently is not a Recovery Plan for Southern DPS green sturgeon which would include detail of de-listing criteria.Global Objectives
+Attain self-sustaining populations of green sturgeon that will persist indefinitely and to support future proposed de-listing criteria.
+(Note: There currently is not a Recovery Plan for Southern DPS green sturgeon which would include detail of de-listing criteria.)

-Increase abundance;

-Increase productivity (production growth rate = births-deaths), and;

-Increase distribution.

-Increase life-history and genetic diversity.
+Global Objectives

+Implement actions known to benefit green sturgeon, to minimize threats to their existence, and improve understanding of them in order to restore their abundance and distribution. (reference: logic chain workshop October 2010)

 Stressors/Limiting Factors

 The following stressors/limiting factors were adapted from Israel and Klimley (2008) and SAIC (2009).
 Not all of the stressors listed below are proposed to be addressed by BDCP.